Best in Travel is here! Discover 2025’s destinations

-Anchoring the southwest corner of Europe, Portugal is a relatively easy country to navigate.
-You’ll find a good train network and buses to get you to places where the rails don’t reach.
+Anchoring the southwest corner of Europe, Portugal is relatively easy to navigate.
+There's a good train network and buses to reach the places the rails don’t.
 Speedy toll roads can carry you quickly between major cities, though you can also take the slow, scenic (and free) back roads to get you from point A to point B.

 Enjoy the scenic journey aboard the train